mjrb/travis-tut/README.md

 - the default settings should be fine but you can also add enviroment variables to provide secrets that shouldn't be public that you need for testing. like api keys
 - try pushing a change and watch it build

+## more interesting things
+- you can also setup enviroment variables in the travis settings.
+  - this allows you to add secret config variables that you can use during testing without having them publicly in the repo
+  - the default setting is to not show them in the log, so even if you do accidently print them in the public log it will display `[redacted]` instead of your secret api key
+- branch protection/merge requests
+  - you can configure github to force people to push code to a branch and then merge it into master. it's highly suggested to do this and also require code review which will improve code quality
+  - in the branch protection settings you can also require that the travis tests pass so that you don't merge in broken code
+- travis also allows you to have sidecar services like databases that the application can use while its undergoing tests
+- it's also not limited to testing, you can also have travis
+  - run a linter on your code
+  - calulcate code coverage
+  - deploy your code to your server